How To Write A Media Pitch – With Sample Pitch Letter Example

 How to Personalize Your Media Pitch

-A journalist will be able to quickly spot a media pitch that has been blasted to thousands of contacts rather than one that has been written specifically for them.
-To personalize your pitch email, you should show an understanding of that outlet or journalist’s beat.
-This means researching previous pieces, understanding their style, and writing several variations of your story that puts the focus on what is most relevant to that outlet.
+A journalist will quickly spot a media pitch that has been blasted to thousands of contacts rather than one written specifically for them.
+To personalize your pitch email, show an understanding of that outlet or journalist’s beat.
+This is crucial whether you’re using a PR pitch template or drafting a unique journalism pitch example.

 You can also show that you are a genuine reader of that journalist’s work, mentioning a recent piece you enjoyed and how it might relate to your media pitch topic.
 Pitching one by one will take longer, but it will add far more value and bring more frequent success.

-While journalists will always be on the lookout for evergreen content, the more relevant, newsworthy topics will always take priority.
-Your media pitch should almost immediately attach your story to something current, whether that be a news hook, recent statistics, or even a new element to a story that a journalist has recently covered.
+While journalists will always be on the lookout for evergreen content, more relevant, newsworthy topics will always take priority.
+Your media pitch should almost immediately attach your story to something current, such as recent statistics or a new element of a story that a journalist has recently covered.
+This relevance is key whether you’re drafting a story pitch example or exploring various examples of media pitches.

 Media Pitch Examples